OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 Foundry library for deploying and managing upgradeable contracts, which includes upgrade safety checks.

 > **Warning**
-> Experimental code.
-This is provided as a technology preview and its functionality may be subject to change.
+> This repository contains highly experimental code.
+It is in pre-alpha and its functionality may be subject to change.
 > **Use at your own risk.**

 ## Installing